Columbia Heights Education Campus

 CTE Programming Offered:

-Students at CHEC have the option to join one of six CTE pathways.
-In addition to project-based learning coursework and the opportunity to earn industry-recognized certifications, CHEC Academy students will hear from guest speakers, participate in field trips to industry sites, and complete paid internships.
+Students at CHEC have the option to join one of eight CTE pathways.
+In addition to project-based learning coursework and the opportunity to earn industry-recognized certifications, CHEC CTE students will hear from guest speakers, participate in field trips to industry sites, and complete paid internships.

 Computer Science